 I always recommend sightseeing tours for first time visitors!
 They're a great way to get an overall feel for a city.
 Once you've done that, you can decide where you'd like to focus your time during your stay.

-- Self-Guided Tours – Savannah is a very walkable city.
-Purchase this detailed map of the Historic District, read through the many details included on the map to select the areas that interest you most, and then set out on foot to discover Savannah's charm and beauty for yourself!
+Self-Guided Tours – Savannah is a highly walkable city.
+Pick up a map of the Historic District and then set out on foot to discover Savannah's charm and beauty for yourself!